atomlaser-lab/imaging-analysis/README.md

   - `RawImageData`: describes the raw image data, and has methods for loading that data from a directory
   - `AtomImageConstants`: describes various constants for defining an absorption image, such as detuning, pixel size, etc.
   - `AtomCloudFit`: mainly provides methods for fitting image data to various distributions.
   - `AbsorptionImage`: the over-arching class that describes the image.
-Has three "constant" properties `raw`, `constants`, and `fitdata` which are each instances of `RawImagData`, `AtomImageConstants`, and `AtomCloudFit`, respectively.
+Has three "constant" properties `raw`, `constants`, and `fitdata` which are each instances of `RawImageData`, `AtomImageConstants`, and `AtomCloudFit`, respectively.
 Other properties describe the image and the sample, such as peak OD, number of atoms, temperature, etc.

 Below is a bare-bones example of how one can read an image set corresponding to a single absorption image and analyze that image:
 ```